ingestbot/randomizer/README.md

 ## Options

+Options are defined in a separate YML configuration file (see [randomizer.yml](randomizer.yml).
+The location of this file is defined in [randomizer](randomizer) by the main parameter `config`.

 `debug`: Increases verbosity of logging and frequency of rotation (see also Logging section and `ttime_min`, `ttime_max`)
 `shuffle_vpn_provider`: True to support multiple VPN providers.
 False if single.
 Multiple VPN providers require multiple `.env.*` files
 `mqtt_enable`: True to support MQTT.